RHEcosystemAppEng/rhpam-deployment/openshift/createCustomKierServerImage/README.md

 podman push quay.io/ecosystem-appeng/rhpam-kieserver-rhel8-custom-mssql:7.9.0
 ```

+*Troubleshooting*: if you are running podman 3.3.x, you can encounter this error while adding the connection to podman client:
+`Error: failed to connect: ssh: handshake failed: ssh: unable to authenticate, attempted methods [none publickey],
+no supported methods remain`.
+This can be fixed by running the following command to setup the SSH environment: `eval "$(ssh-agent -s)"`

 *Note*: changes are required to the given [Vagrantfile](./Vagrantfile) to setup the proper token for both the
 _registry.redhat.io_ and the _quay.io_ container registries (look for two occurrences of
 "podman login" command invocation).